baraline/tsc-pdm-event-log/README.md

 * sktime
 * pandas

-If you wish to run ResNet for images classification, you will also need Tensorflow 2.x.
+If you wish to run ResNet for images classification, you will also need Tensorflow 2.x, and sktime-dl for InceptionTime.

 ## How to get the ATM dataset
 The ATM dataset being a property of equensWorldline, you must first send an email to "intellectual-property-team-worldline@worldline.com" and "antoine.guillaume@equensworldline.com" to ask for authorization.